deislabs/mystikos/doc/design/secret-provisioning.md

 M-HSM, or a service run by the user in a locked down and trusted environment.

-This design document describes the process of secret provisioning with Mystikos in 5 aspects:
+This design document describes the process of provisioning a pre-generated secret into an application running with Mystikos in 5 aspects as below.
+How the secret is generated is outside the scope of this document.
+We will likely revise the design when gaps are found in a PoC.

 1. **the user interface**: how does Mystikos allow users to specify the secrets they want in their applications?